 - Students may protest or hold demonstrations in any venue that can be reserved for events including, but not limited to, the Phi Beta Kappa Plaza, Lakeside Terrace, McKinnon Hall, Chandler Fountain and Plaza, or Scott Plaza.

-- Protests and demonstration areas established by the university in response to a campus speakers, program, or political events will be in reasonable proximity to the event.
+- Protests and demonstration areas established by the university in response to a campus speaker, program, or political events will be in reasonable proximity to the event.

 - When protests or demonstrations occur in the context of a speaker on campus, audience members may not behave in a way that infringes upon others’ ability to view or to comprehend the speaker.
 During the speech itself, prolonged or continued chanting or possible incitement of a disturbance intended to distract the speaker or disrupt the speech can, at the discretion of law enforcement or designated University officials, result in individuals being removed from the event.

-For questions about these guidelines or organizing a student demonstration, contact the Dean of Student Development.
+For questions about these guidelines or organizing a student demonstration, contact Jodean Schmiederer, Dean of Student Development.
+Please click this link to find her contact information listed.